clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

   version is ever built, the prototype's guard threading and routing arm are its foundation.

+- Arg-type checking at local fn call sites: `(let [f (fn [i] (inc i))] (f "foo"))` is silent while the defn twin warns, only arity is checked.
+The data already flows, extract-arity-info keeps the inferred :args and :ret per arity and analyze-binding-call has both the local's arity entry and an :arg-types atom for the call's children.
+The work is an inline check at analysis time: args-spec-from-arities plus tag-matches?, skipping deferred {:call ..} argument tags and in-memory {:op :and} spec members, neither resolvable before cache sync.
+No cache involvement, locals never serialize. letfn likely falls out of the same path.
+Needs corpus validation, inferred local specs meeting real call sites is new false positive surface.

 - Destructured params, second steps: constraints on the `:as` binding could constrain the param directly, deferred members inside key value types are currently dropped at merge, an `:or` default value could be checked